-Star Wars: Andor has just finished it’s first season of 12-episodes, and I don’t think I’ve been this torn and twisted around by a show since the mini-series premiere of the Battlestar Galactica reboot.
+Star Wars: Andor has just finished it’s first season of 12-episodes, and I don’t think I’ve been this knocked around by a show since the mini-series premiere of the Battlestar Galactica reboot in 2003.

 I love Star Wars, just as I still love the original 1970s Battlestar Galactica (even all these years later), and just like the rebooted BSG challenged me to stretch my understanding and acceptance of what is ‘good Battlestar Galactica’ story-telling, Andor season one challenged me to re-evaluate what ‘good Star Wars’ story-telling can be.

 If you’ve read this blog, you know that the Battlestar Galactica reboot won me over pretty quickly.
 I became a fan about an hour into the mini-series, and stayed one through the whole four season run.
 The reboot didn’t damage my appreciation of the original, which I’d seen as a very young boy, and neither the old or the new detracted from one another in any way – despite what were some pretty controversial choices at the time.

 Star Wars: Andor was a slightly different experience for me.
 It wasn’t a reimagining, it wasn’t considered controversial, and it was taking place within the known history and accepted timeline of Star Wars, but, like the BSG reboot, it was aiming to be grittier and more realistic (two words genre fans have come to fear when show-runners ‘drop’ them in interviews).
 Unlike the new Battlestar, though, which I was very nervous about at the time, I was looking forward to this new live-action Star Wars show.
 Star Wars: The Book of Boba Fett had disappointed me months earlier, but Star Wars: Obi-Wan Kenobi had delighted me and I was hoping for a similar experience.